MuhammadReda/nodejs-aws-lambda-image-resizer/README.md

 docker-compose up --build
 ```

-5. Note that after the build is complete the container sleeps for 10 minutes for you to copy the build.

-6. Find the Container ID for our Image and run to copy the build from inside the container to your host
+5. Note that after the build is complete the container sleeps for 10 minutes for you to copy the build from inside the container to your machine.

+6. Copy the build.
 ```bash
 docker cp aws-lambda-image-resizer:/build/build.zip path/to/be/copied/to
 ```

 7. Let the container terminate or press <kbd>ctrl</kbd>+<kbd>c</kbd> to kill it.

+8. Upload .zip build file to your AWS Lambda function.

 #### Issues and feature requests
 [Here](https://github.com/MuhammadReda/nodejs-aws-lambda-image-resizer/issues)